kruize/kruize-demos/README.md

 Info: Access autotune tunables using: kubectl -n monitoring get autotuneconfig
 ```

-- **What does it not do ?**
+- **What does it not do?**
   It does not kick off any experiments with the tunables (as yet).
-Stay tuned !!
+Stay tuned!!
 - **pre-req**
   It expects minikube to be installed with atleast 8 CPUs and 16384MB Memory.
 - ##### WARNING: The script deletes any existing minikube cluster.

-## What is an Objective Function ?
+### What is an Objective Function?

 An objective function specifies a tuning goal in the form of a monitoring system (Eg Prometheus) query.
 ```
 apiVersion: "recommender.com/v1"